jprado1/brewrank/index.markdown

 ![](/images/Correction_flowchart.png)

-We compute a bias for each user, which is attenuated by a coefficient comprised between 0 and 1 and inversely proportional to the number of ratings a user has provided the platform.
-By doing so, we want to attenuate the bias of one-time reviewers, and give more weight to the bias of hardened reviewers as this bias is more trustworthy.
-We then remove the users' bias from all the corresponding ratings, and recompute average ratings for all beers from the debiased ratings of the users.
-Ratings are kept between 0 and 5.
-By doing so, we aim at getting fairer and more representaive ratings of the quality of the beers.
+We computed a bias for each user, which was attenuated by a coefficient comprised between 0 and 1 and inversely proportional to the number of ratings a user has provided the platform.
+By doing so, we wanted to attenuate the bias of one-time reviewers, and give more weight to the bias of hardened reviewers as this bias is more trustworthy.
+We then removed the users' bias from all the corresponding ratings, and recomputed average ratings for all beers from the debiased ratings of the users.
+Ratings were kept between 0 and 5.
+By doing so, we aimed at getting fairer and more representaive ratings of the quality of the beers.

 Applying this correction allowed us to witness an evolution in the distribution of ratings: